 Your test and tag technician will advise how often appliances in your business need to be tested.
 Electrical equipment used in the construction, demolition and mining industries must be tested and certified every three months.
 If your business is a factory, workshop, place of manufacture, assembly, maintenance, or fabrication it is recommended that your equipment be tested every six months.
 For portable electrical appliances in most other businesses the recommended testing interval is every 12 months.
 There are specific requirements for businesses that hire out equipment.
 Hire equipment should be inspected before every hire and must be tested and tagged every three months.

 What appliances need to be tested?

-All portable electrical appliances which have a flexible cable, a removable plug and whose voltage exceeds 50V should be tested and certified as safe to use.
-Test and tag services aren’t limited to appliances used on your premises for business purposes (such as computers, printers, hairdryers and drills) but also includes any ancillary equipment used on the premises such as kettles, toasters, refrigerators and microwaves.
+All portable electrical appliances which have a flexible cable, and a removable plug, and whose voltage exceeds 50V should be tested and certified as safe to use.
+Test and tag services aren’t limited to appliances used on your premises for business purposes (such as computers, printers, hairdryers, and drills) but also include any ancillary equipment used on the premises such as kettles, toasters, refrigerators, and microwaves.
 Microwaves should also be checked for radiation leakage and many test and tag companies can conduct leakage testing at the same time as they test and tag.

 Importantly, all appliances used on the premises that fit these criteria need to be tested.
-So, if the accounts department have their own kettle which has been brought in by one of the team, then it’s important that it’s tested at the same time.
+So, if the accounts department has its own kettle which has been brought in by one of the team, then it’s important that it’s tested at the same time.

 As the business owner or manager, you are legally considered to be the responsible person and as such it’s your responsibility to ensure that all appliances are tested and tagged.